ipchelnikov/ipchelnikov/README.md

 ### Hi there 👋

+I work on embedded system development for Linux and Android (AOSP).

+I'm specialized in system services and kernel drivers.

+If you would like to learn more, please visit my page https://ipchelnikov.github.io

 <!--
 **ipchelnikov/ipchelnikov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.